Schizotypy: Abnormalities of arousal

 Claridge suggested that one consequence of a weakness of inhibitory mechanisms in high schizotypes and schizophrenics might be a relative failure of homeostasis in the central nervous system.
 It was proposed that this could lead to both lability of arousal and dissociation of arousal in different parts of the nervous system.

 Dissociation of different arousal systems

-Claridge and co-workersClaridge, G.S. and Birchall, P.M.A.
-(1978).
-Bishop, Eysenck, Block and psychoticism.
-Journal of Abnormal Psychology, 87, 664 668. have found various types of abnormal co-variation between different psychophysiological variables in schizotypes, including between measures of cortical and autonomic arousal.
+Claridge and co-workers have found various types of abnormal co-variation between different psychophysiological variables in schizotypes, including between measures of cortical and autonomic arousal.

 McCreery and Claridge found evidence of a relative activation of the right cerebral hemisphere as compared with the left in high schizotypes attempting to induce a hallucinatory episode in the laboratory.
 This suggested a relative dissociation of arousal between the two hemispheres in such people as compared with controls.